Deriving Complete Constraints in Hidden Variable Models: Extension to potentially incomplete linear constraints

 \section{Extension to potentially incomplete linear constraints}

 We extend our Algorithm to allow for DAGs with c-degree greater than 1.
-Prior to applying the algorithm in \ref{algorithm}: \begin{enumerate} \item check that $|D_j| \geq 2$, otherwise pass through; \item create a new unobserved variable $U_j^*$; \item if there exists an edge from any unobserved variable to $W_i$ in $D_j$, add an edge $U_j^* \rightarrow W_i$; \item then remove every unobserved variable other than $U_j^*$ from $D_j$. \end{enumerate}
+Prior to applying the algorithm in \ref{algorithm}, for each district $D_j$: \begin{enumerate} \item check that the c-degree of $D_j$ is at least $2$, otherwise pass through; \item create a new unobserved variable $U_j^*$; \item if there exists an edge from any unobserved variable to $W_i$ in $D_j$, add an edge $U_j^* \rightarrow W_i$; \item then remove every unobserved variable other than $U_j^*$ from $D_j$. \end{enumerate}

 \begin{remark} Let $\mathcal{G}'$ be a DAG satisfying Conditions \ref{A1}, \ref{A2}, and with c-degree greater than 1.
 Let $\mathcal{G}$ be the causal model obtained from $\mathcal{G}'$ by merging unobserved variables so that the c-degree is 1.
-Then the constraints emitted by $\mathcal{G}$ hold under $\mathcal{G}'$. \end{remark}
+Then the constraints admitted by $\mathcal{G}$ hold under $\mathcal{G}'$. \end{remark}

 We now consider the two examples for which our algorithm did not apply as discussed in Section \ref{sec:complete}.
 Figure \ref{fig:incomp}, left side, shows an example DAG that also appears in \citet{duarte2023automated}.
 This DAG has two districts, $\{V_1, V_3, V_6\}$ that has c-degree 1 and $\{V_2, V_4, V_5\}$ that has c-degree 2.
 It satisfies Conditions \ref{A1} and \ref{A2}, but since the c-degree is greater than 1, we cannot guarantee that the constraints derived by our algorithm are complete.
 In this case, we proceed by merging the unobserved variables $U_1$ and $U_3$ into a single unobserved variable $U_{13}$ that has child set equal to the union of the child sets of $U_1$ and $U_3$ (Figure \ref{fig:incomp}, right side).
 This makes the potentially nonlinear problem into a linear one.
 The constraints we obtain in these cases are still valid, but they are not necessarily complete.